HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/personalization/index.md

 ## Types of Personalization

-There are three types of Personalization: simple filtering rules engines, and collaborative filtering.
+There are three types of Personalization: simple filtering, rules engines, and collaborative filtering.

 **Simple filtering**